ThatGhost/SnapExit/README.md

 # Snap exit
 nuget link: [SnapExit](https://www.nuget.org/packages/SnapExit/)

-A middleware package that allows for exception-like behavior to validate state in an ASP.NET Core API project, but with all the performance benefits of cancellation tokens.
+A nuget package that allows for exception-like behavior to validate state in any ASP.NET project, but with all the performance benefits of cancellation tokens.

 Any feedback is helpful.
 Please leave it in the Issues section.